-Peck had his choreographic debut in 2009, and has been fervently creating since then.
-He has been commissioned to create new ballets for the New York City Ballet, the Paris Opera Ballet, San Francisco Ballet, Pacific Northwest Ballet, the New York Choreographic Institute, the School of American Ballet, the Miami City Ballet, the New World Symphony, L.A.
+Peck made his choreographic debut in 2009, and has created over 30 ballets.
+His work has been performed at New York City Ballet, Joffrey Ballet, Houston Ballet, Dutch National Ballet, Pennsylvania Ballet, Paris Opera Ballet, San Francisco Ballet, Pacific Northwest Ballet, the New York Choreographic Institute, the School of American Ballet, Miami City Ballet, New World Symphony, L.A.
 Dance Project, NY Fall For Dance, The Guggenheim Museum, and more.
-He has collaborated with the likes of Sufjan Stevens, Shepard Fairey, Bryce Dessner, Marcel Dzama, Humberto Leon, Prabal Gurung, Sterling Ruby, Mary Katrantzou and Karl Jensen.
+He has collaborated with the likes of Sufjan Stevens, Shepard Fairey, Francis Lawrence, Bryce Dessner (The National), Marcel Dzama, Humberto Leon, Prabal Gurung, Sterling Ruby, Dan Deacon, Caroline Shaw, M83, Mary Katrantzou and Karl Jensen, among others.

 In 2014, Peck was appointed Resident Choreographer of New York City Ballet, making him the second choreographer in the history of the Institution to hold this position.
-At New York City Ballet, he has created over 10 ballets, including Year of the Rabbit (2012), In Creases (2012), Paz de La Jolla (2013), Everywhere We Go (2014), Rodeo: Four Dance Episodes (2015), the Most Incredible Thing (2016), and others.
+At New York City Ballet, he has created 17 ballets, including YEAR OF THE RABBIT (2012), IN CREASES (2012), PAZ DE LA JOLLA (2013), EVERYWHERE WE GO (2014), RODEO: FOUR DANCE EPISODES (2015), THE MOST INCREDIBLE THING (2016), THE TIMES ARE RACING (2016)and others.